-In 1692 a young girl in Salem, Massachusetts, accuses several residents of being witches, and they are burned at the stake.
-In 1980 a young woman who is a descendant of the accuser finds herself having recurring nightmares about the incident and comes to believe she is being terrorized by the ghost of the father of the women who were burned as witches.
-Written by
+In 1692, a young girl in Salem, Massachusetts accuses several residents of being witches, and they are burned at the stake.
+In 1980, a young woman who is a descendant of the accuser finds herself having recurring nightmares about the incident and comes to believe she is being terrorized by the ghost of the father of the women who were burned as witches.

 Did You Know?

 During the witch trials in Salem during the 17th century, no one was burned at the stake.
 Executions were performed by hanging, and one male prisoner was pressed to death by heavy stones.
 However, this 'pressing to death' of Giles Cory was not a punishment.
 It was an effort to get him to plead innocent or guilty.
 It is from this method of getting information that we get the modern term of "pressing a person for information."
 See more